wultra/powerauth-server/docs/SOAP-Client-Library-Usage.md

 - `id` - Identifier of the signature audit record.
 - `userId` - Reference to the user who attempted to compute the signature.
 - `activationId` - Identifier of the activation that was used to construct the signature.
+- `activationCounter` - Value of the numeric counter.
-- `activationCounter` - Value of the counter used for the signature.
+- `activationCtrData` - Value of the hash based counter (available only in version `3.0`).
+- `activationStatus` - Status of the activation: `CREATED`, `OTP_USED`, `ACTIVE`, `BLOCKED`, or `REMOVED`.
+- `additionalInfo` - Additional information related to the signature request in JSON format.
 - `dataBase64` - Data used for the signature, base64 encoded.
 - `signatureType` - Type of the signature that was requested.
 - `signature` - Signature as it was delivered.
+- `note` - Additional information about the validation result.
+- `valid` - Whether signature is valid.
 - `timestampCreated` - Timestamp representing the moment a signature audit record was created (milliseconds since the Unix epoch start).
+- `version` - PowerAuth protocol version.

 ```java
 // Your actual user identifier